liufuyang/liufuyang.github.io/_posts/2019-10-14-hollow-example.markdown

 Now you can play with the producer and consumer simply via the `/info` endpoint:
 ```
-# Firstly verify the initial list get populated to consumer side:
+# Firstly verify the initial data get populated to consumer side:
 curl localhost:8081/info | jq .

 # Then add one element from the producer side:
 curl -i localhost:8080/info  -H "Content-Type: application/json" -X POST -d '{"id": 4, "name": "News 4", "status": "NEW"}'

-# Then verify again the list get updated on the consumer side:
+# Then verify again the data get updated on the consumer side:
 curl localhost:8081/info | jq .
 ```
 The output is neglected above.